BIAS, DISCRIMINATION, & HARASSMENT

 An act directed toward an individual or community based upon actual or perceived background or identity including: age, color, disability, gender identity or expression, marital status, national origin, race, religion, sex, sexual orientation, or veteran status

 The Bias Incident Response Team is a trained group of university employees that receives incident reports, conducts investigations, and adjudicates incidents.
 Team members:

-- Desiree Libengood, Dean of the College of Arts and Sciences and Chair of the Diversity Advisory Committee
+- Desiree Libengood, Associate Vice President of Academic Affairs, Dean of the College of Arts and Sciences and Chair of the Diversity Advisory Committee

-- Joshua Edmon, Dean for Multicultural Development and Spiritual Life
+- Joshua Edmon, Associate Vice President of Spiritual Life and Dean for Multicultural Development and Spiritual Life

 An alleged policy violation that begins a complaint resolution process under this policy.